pokt-network/pocket-network-protocol/utility/README.md

 #### 5.2.7 Actors intentionally staking in “wrong” GeoZone

 It is economically advantageous for actors to stake within their true GeoZone as Session actor pairings are generated specifically for the GeoZone registered.
-Specifically, Applications will receive worse QOS and worse fidelity of Fishermen QOS monitoring by proxy as the Servicers are farther away but still within the same GeoZone as the Fishermen.
+Specifically, Applications will receive worse QOS and worse fidelity of Watchers QOS monitoring by proxy as the Servicers are farther away but still within the same GeoZone as the Watchers.
 Servicers are the same way, as once a GeoZone is mature the Servicers in other GeoZones are no longer competitive.

 ## 6. Dissenting Opinions (FAQ)

 <!-- TODO(olshansky): Review & Update -->

-**Public facing Fisherman is a vulnerability for censorship and defeats the purpose of decentralized infra.**
+**Public facing Watcher is a vulnerability for censorship and defeats the purpose of decentralized infra.**

-Public facing Fishermen are no more subject to censorship than the DAO is.
-Just like the DAO voters, the more Fishermen participating in the network, the safer the mechanism they control is.
-The true difference between the DAO voters and Fishermen is the Fishermen’s scope of control is limited only to the quality of service enforcement and the DAO’s control spans the entirety of the system.
+Public facing Watchers are no more subject to censorship than the DAO is.
+Just like the DAO voters, the more Watchers participating in the network, the safer the mechanism they control is.
+The true difference between the DAO voters and Watchers is the Watchers’s scope of control is limited only to the quality of service enforcement and the DAO’s control spans the entirety of the system.
 If the DAO were to ever be compromised by an adversary, the Validators are able to fork the chain and install a new governing body through a social consensus of the ACL.
-In a parallel situation, if the Fishermen were ever compromised, the DAO would be able to modify the actors without forking the chain and halting service.
-The architectural separation of powers between Validators, Servicers, Fishermen, and the DAO is what truly ensures the safety of Pocket Network.
+In a parallel situation, if the Watchers were ever compromised, the DAO would be able to modify the actors without forking the chain and halting service.
+The architectural separation of powers between Validators, Servicers, Watchers, and the DAO is what truly ensures the safety of Pocket Network.

 **Quality of Service is a second order metric thus it is not a good criteria for salaries of Servicers.**